IBM/slack-wrench/packages/blocks/README.md

 });
 ```

 Transform function signature: `<T>(limit: number, value: T) => T`.
-Be sure to return an value that is the same type the `value` passed - text element, string, option object array, etc. depending on the field.
+Be sure to retur an value that is the same type the `value` passed - text element, string, option object array, etc. depending on the field.

 Note that this function only gets called when the passed dynamicText is greater than the limit.
-Also, if you end up returning a string longer than `limit`, the block could break when the API call is made to Slack (since Slack will refuse the request).
+Also, if you end up returning a value under the `limit`, the block could break when the API call is made to Slack (since Slack will refuse the request).